- Travel Home

 - Vehicle repair costs regardless of whether it results from the traveler's actions or the actions of others

 Total miles allowed for travel to the airport on workdays is 32 miles round trip if parking at the airport during the trip or 64 miles (two round trips) if not parking.
 On weekends/holidays, mileage is computed from the employee's home to the airport.
 These calculations are based on IRS regulations.

 Ex: Leaving for the airport on a weekend/holiday and returning home on a workday; mileage to the airport is calculated from the employee's home, mileage from the airport would be 16 miles, the one way mileage to Duke.

 Please refer to Mileage Log.

-Please refer to Mileage Reimbursement Rate announcement.
+Please refer to most current Mileage Reimbursement Rate announcement.